qlycool/Copilot-Studio-and-Azure/docs/content/en/docs/Concepts/azure-ai-search.md

 ![Imagen arquitectura Azure Cognitive Search](https://learn.microsoft.com/en-us/azure/search/media/search-what-is-azure-search/azure-search-diagram.svg)

-**AI Hub** uses Azure AI Search to serve an index of vectorized content, that will be used by our LLM (ChatGPT) to respond to user's query.
+**Copilot Studio and Azure Labs** uses Azure AI Search to serve an index of vectorized content, that will be used by our LLM (ChatGPT) to respond to user's query.

 Learn more at the official documentation: [What is Azure AI Search?](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search).